kenneth-li/aiden_challenge_solutions/README.md

 which is also why my program is relatively slow/inefficient.
-It would be great if I had found a corpus that maps words to word frequency in modern English, which would be the difference between iteration millions (size of Brown corpus) and tens of thousands (number of English words).
+It would be great if I had found a corpus that maps words to word frequency in modern English, which would be the difference between iteration millions (size of Brown corpus) and tens of thousands (number of English words) of times.

 An additional feature I would have liked to implement is word commonality optimization with number place-holders.
 What I mean by this is that I'd like